 Chart 4.
 3-month D-NOR and underlying components.
 Percent.
-21.08.2023-15.11.2024
+28.11.2023-28.02.2025

-${\sf R}^ :$ Foreign lending costs, Term: Term premium from the foreign exchange market Source: NoRe
+${\bf R}^ :$ Foreign lending costs, Term: Term premium from the foreign exchange market Source: NoRe

-The funding cost in NOK (blue) has remained at the same level since August, while the weighted foreign funding cost in EUR and USD (green) is reduced.
-The "Term Component" (black area) has turned slightly positive as the weighted average funding rate of EUR and USD is now lower than NOK rates.
-The average bid/offer spread (orange area) has remained unchanged at around 20 bp.
+Both the funding costs in NOK (blue area) and the weighted foreign funding costs in EUR and USD (green area) have fallen since November.
+The difference in developments has been offset by a somewhat higher "Term Component" (black area).
+The average bid/offer spread (orange area) was again up to 21 bp in the November-December period, but has since then moved back to below 20 bp.